danejensen/movie-rack/README.md

 ## Ask for Help if You Need It

-If any of the technologies, requirements, expectations, or solution ideas aren't clear to you, don't get stressed about it.
+If any of the tools, requirements, expectations, or solution ideas aren't clear to you, don't get stressed about it.
 Ask us for help and we'll work together to see it through!